psi4/psi4/doc/sphinxman/source/conda.rst

 The |PSIfour| binary repository is at `Anaconda (formerly Binstar) <https://anaconda.org/psi4>`_.

-For commands to get a default installation, go to :ref:`sec:psi4conda`.
+For commands to get a default installation, go to :ref:`sec:psi4conda` or the `psicode downloads page <http://psicode.org/downloads2.html>`_.
 Users proficient with conda may prefer to consult :ref:`sec:condadetails`.
 For more flexibility and a detailed explanation, go to :ref:`sec:slowconda` and :ref:`sec:slowpsi4`.